sajuthankappan/cycling/content/post/20170415-senjiride.md

 +++

-Started from my home, at Urapakkam.
+Started from my home at Urapakkam, on Saturday, 15 Apr 2017

-15 Apr 2017, Saturday
 <!--more-->

 # Ride Pictures